 The Housing Authority is governed by a board of commissioners appointed by the mayor with the approval of the city council.
 The board of commissioners applied for, and received funding from the U.S. Department of Housing and Urban Development in 1974 for the Section 8 Housing Certificate Program for 110 units of subsidized housing.
 Unlike Spencer Park, this program funded rental subsidy in existing rental units not owned by the Housing Authority.
 This program, now called the Housing Choice Voucher Program, is still managed by the Housing Authority with authorization to subsidize up to 477 units.

 The current members of the board of commissioners are Patrick Kern, chairman; Deb Ross, vice-chairman; Scott Pauley, Douglas Koopman and Irene Dunbar.
 The board meets the third Wednesday of even numbered months.
 The Housing Authority office is located in the city office building, 220 N. Hastings Ave.
-The staff of the Housing Authority consists of Rick Ruzicka, managing agent/executive director, Jeanne Leick, deputy director/agent, Jean Harlow, HCV program supervisor and Melissa Choate and Monica Oliva, HCV specialists.
-Melissa is responsible for applicants/tenants with last names of A-M and Monica is responsible for applicants/tenants with last names of N-Z.
+The staff of the Housing Authority consists of Jeanne Leick, managing agent/executive director, Melissa Choate, HCV program supervisor and Jean Harlow and Monica Oliva, HCV specialists.
+Jean is responsible for applicants/tenants with last names of A-M and Monica is responsible for applicants/tenants with last names of N-Z.